hantsy/jakartaee11-sandbox/docs/rest.md

 }
 ```

-For comparison, we also include a JSON Patch example (defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) and implemented in Java EE 8/JAX-RS 2.1).
+For comparison, we also include two JSON Patch (defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) and implemented in Java EE 8/JAX-RS 2.1) example endpoints: one for processing an array of operations, and another for handling a single resource entity.

 Let's create an Arquillian test to verify the functionality: